ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 For users which have never interacted with the Transparency Log before and don't have a previous tree head to advertise, the Transparency Log simply provides the timestamps of the log entries on the frontier.
-The user verifies each timestamp is greater than or equal to the last, as above.
+The user verifies each timestamp is greater than or equal to the one prior, as above.

 # Binary Ladder